Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of primary-key tag*

-name = The primary key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
+**name**  The primary key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
 ` format: TableName_[A-Za-z0-9_]`
-column = Having an ID column as the primary key is always a good idea because it will never change. sequence-batch = It denotes the starts with and here, by default, the value is 50.
-If we want to set the value, it should not be less than 50. sequence-generator = Use sequences to automatically generate primary key values.
+**column =** Having an ID column as the primary key is always a good idea because it will never change.
+**sequence-batch =** It denotes the starts with and here, by default, the value is 50.
+If we want to set the value, it should not be less than 50.
+**sequence-generator** = Use sequences to automatically generate primary key values.
 It should be specified in the following format: TableName_[A-Za-z0-9_].

 ## foreign-key tag
 A foreign-key is a field or collection of fields in one table that refers to the primary-key in another table.